FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 4. Switch to the Advanced tab by clicking the "Advanced" option at the top-right.

 5. Enable the "Send Birth Immediately" option.
 This ensures that a Birth message (DBIRTH) is sent immediately upon deployment and connection to the MQTT broker.
-Note that enabling this option will send the `DBIRTH` message when the device node connects, but an `NBIRTH` message will be sent successfull connection of mqtt sparkplug out node if you are using.
+Note that enabling this option will send the `DBIRTH` message when the device node connects, but an `NBIRTH` message will be sent successful connection of mqtt sparkplug out node if you are using.

 ![Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics](./images/mqtt-spark-device-advance.png "Screenshot showing the Sparkplug Device node configuration and the 'Add' button for defining metrics")
 _Screenshot showing the Sparkplug Device node configuration and the "Add" button for defining metrics_